franklinqin0/blog/docs/views/about_algo.md

 sidebar: false
 ---

-Recently, I created the site to record [algorithm problems I've solved](https://alog.franklinqin0.me).
+Recently, I spent 3 days to create the site to record [algorithm problems I've solved](https://alog.franklinqin0.me).

+It may be slow in the eyes of most skilled developers, but it used to take me at least 3 weeks to push a small enhancement to production at GS.
+I've encountered many weird errors but also learned so much in the process!

 ## Hide My Secrets